Martins00/search-bar/README.md

 After I got this, I decided to step it up a bit by changing the array of strings to an array of objects.
 I was ble to make it work too.

 Currently, I am trying to write a function with which you can select a the country using the htnl select tag, and it displays the names of players from that country.

+AOO -  Array of objects

+AOS - Array of strings